facebookresearch/hydra/website/docs/experimental/hydra_compose.md

     :param config_dir: file system path relative to the caller or absolute
     :param job_name: Optional job name to use instead of the automatically detected one
     :param caller_stack_depth: stack depth of the caller, defaults to 1 (direct caller).
     """

-def initialize_config_module(config_module: str, job_name: str = "app") -> None:
-    """
-    Initializes Hydra and add the config_module to the config search path.
-    The config module must be importable (an __init__.py must exist at its top level)
-    :param config_module: absolute module name, for example "foo.bar.conf".
-    :param job_name: the value for hydra.job.name (default is 'app')
-    """
 ```